Honors Course Agreement

-Workload: The additional workload for a typical Course Conversion should amount to approximately 10-20 additional hours.
+Workload: The additional workload for a typical Course Agreement should amount to approximately 15-20 additional hours.

-Meetings: To ensure the course conversion process is followed adequately, two or three 1-on-1 meetings between professor and student are strongly recommended.
+Meetings: To ensure the course agreement process is followed adequately, two or three 1-on-1 meetings between professor and student are strongly recommended.

-Group Conversions: At their discretion, a professor may oversee a group of Honors students enrolled in the same course and allow them to convert the course as a group by having them follow the same set of additional requirements, or may oversee separate individual requirements for each student.
-Approval for Group Conversions can be done using one single approval form if the students will follow the same set of additional requirements.
-For Group Conversions in which the students are completing different requirements separate proposals and forms for each student are required.
+Group Agreements: At their discretion, a professor may oversee a group of Honors students enrolled in the same course and allow them to propose an agreement for a course as a group.
+This can be accomplished by having students follow the same set of additional requirements wherein the faculty member oversees separate individual requirements for each student.
+Approval for Group Agreements can be done using one single approval form if the students follow the same set of additional requirements.
+For Group Agreements in which students are completing different requirements separate proposals and forms for each student are required.
 Group Agreements must be submitted all at once directly to the Director of Academic Affairs.

-Eligibility to Supervise a Course Conversion: Lecturers, Assistant Professors, Associate Professors, and Professors may approve and oversee a Course Conversion.
-Graduate Students or Teaching Assistants may not directly oversee a Course Conversion.
-The Honors Program welcomes a team-based approach to Course Conversions, therefore, at their discretion, the Faculty of Record is able to assign oversight of the Course Conversion to other faculty members.
+Eligibility to Supervise a Course Agreement: Lecturers, Assistant Professors, Associate Professors, and Professors may approve and oversee a Course Agreement.
+Graduate Students or Teaching Assistants may not directly oversee a Course Agreement.
+The Honors College welcomes a team-based approach to Course Agreements, therefore, at their discretion, the Faculty of Record is able to assign oversight of the Course Agreement to other faculty members.

 Steps for Obtaining Approval:

-1. The student will submit a Course Conversion Proposal to the professor, detailing the additional work they would like to do above and beyond the regular course requirements.
+1. The student will submit a typed Honors College Course Agreement Proposal Form to the professor, detailing the additional work they would like to do beyond the regular course requirements.

-2. If the professor approves, the student and professor complete and sign the Honors Course Conversion Proposal form.
-The form is then submitted to your Honors advisor (in person or via e-mail) by the appropriate deadline.
-A copy of the course syllabus should accompany the completed form.
+2. If the professor approves, the student and professor complete and sign the Honors College Course Agreement Proposal form.

-4. A review of the proposal and contract is completed by the Honors Director of Academic Affairs.
-An e-mail is sent to the professor and student indicating approval, denial, or if additional information is needed prior to approval.
+4. A review of the proposal and contract is completed by the student's Honors Academic Advisor.
+The advisor will send an e-mail to the professor and student indicating approval, denial, or if additional information is needed prior to approval.
 NOTE: A student’s Honors academic advisor will only request to receive additional information once.

-5. During finals week, the Honors College will contact the professor to ensure the additional workload has been completed by the student.
+5. During finals week, the student’s Honors academic advisor will contact the professor to ensure the additional workload has been completed by the student.

-Questions: If you have any questions regarding the Course Conversion process please contact the Honors College at 859-257-3111 to speak with an Honors advisor.
+Questions: If you have any questions regarding the Course Agreement process please contact the Honors College at 859-257-3111 to speak with an Honors advisor.